 - experienced working with physicians

-If you don’t know where to find this, check out my recommended financial advisor list.
+If you don’t know where to find this, check out my recommended financial advisor list on The Physician Philosopher.
 You might notice that the list isn’t very long.
-That’s because no one makes it on there if they don’t meet these strict criteria.
+That’s because no one makes it on there if they don’t meet the strict criteria mentioned above.

 Take Home: Financial Tips for New Attending Physicians